causalabs/causadb-docs/docs/guide/getting-started/installation.md

 :::warning

 The Node.js interface is under active development and is not yet feature-complete.
-We recommend using the Python interface for now.
+Do not use this interface unless you are a developer or beta tester.

 :::